Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: A Fresh Look at RecSys

 In academic research, we often abstract similar real-world problems (\eg the various types of recommendation problems in different domains) to a formal research problem.
 Accordingly, we propose evaluation metrics to quantify to what extent a proposed solution has addressed this problem on different datasets.
 Very often, a solution is designed largely for the purpose of achieving better evaluation scores.

 Unfortunately, the abstraction process to reach a formal problem definition comes along with simplification of real-world problems.
 In the mainstream RecSys problem setting, the ``time'' factor has been largely ignored due to the simplification process.
-The current way of evaluation is also proposed based on the simplified research problem.
+Recall the five settings for offline evaluation in Table~\ref{tab:5settings}.
+Setting 1 is the most close to the real-world scenario while Setting 5 completely ignores timestamps.
+Our case study shows that 59.1\% of papers adopt Settings 4 and 5, which is a strong indication of problem simplification.

 To give a fresh look at the RecSys problem, the global timeline has to be part of the problem definition, to truly reflect the problem of learning from \textit{past} interactions then to recommend \textit{unseen} items.
 Accordingly, the evaluation methodology has to factor in the global timeline.